techtimefor/amogify/README.md

 ## Amogify

+> Project archived, sorry to disappoint but after a ton of work ive decided to shift my focus on the iso builds instead,  this project was experimental and not intended to work that well anyways.
+Its fragile as every distro is different and changes can brreak it.

 > this project is experimental my lazy aah isnt responsible for what happens to your pc

 # About